packiasheelav/heatmap/README.md

 export default App;

 ```
-# Input Heatdata:
+#### Input Heatdata:

-MyHeatMap component required a dataset.The datastructure shoulbe be like below. date and count fields are mandatory. the date format should be yyyy/mm/dd
+MyHeatMap component required a dataset.The datastructure shoulbe be like below.
+Date and count fields are mandatory.
+The date format should be yyyy/mm/dd

 ```
 [